GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex4_.md

 #### Aim of this exercise:
 Learn how you can visualize your Sketch Map Tool Outputs in either [QGIS](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_installation_wiki.html#qgis-installation) or [uMAP](https://umap.openstreetmap.fr/en/).

+#### Type of trainings exercise:
+This exercise can be used in online and presence training and is focused on an hands-on experience with the basic of QGIS or UMAP.

 :::

 :::{grid-item-card}